This soupy gathering of hot and tasty flavours brings the true meaning to variety is the spice of life. And its history speaks for itself.

 Take Katong Laksa, which derives from Singapore and features cut-up noodles, so it can be eaten chopstick-free with a spoon alone.
 Or there’s Laksa Bogor, one of Indonesia’s most famous varieties, its earthy and nutty flavour is owed to oncom, an orange fermented bean cake, plus it contains chicken as well as prawn.

 Love some Laksa?
-Chinatown’s Rasa Sayang or C&R Café on Newport Court serves up hearty bowls of authentic Malaysian Laksa – from their traditional Singapore Laksa to chef’s special Penang Assam Laksa, containing sardine flakes.
-Or Indonesian eatery Nusa Dua’s Laksa Bogor is a warm, fragrant hug in a bowl.< Go Back To Food
+Chinatown’s Rasa Sayang or C&R Café on Newport Court serves up hearty bowls of authentic Malaysian Laksa – from their traditional Singapore Laksa to chef’s special Penang Assam Laksa, containing sardine flakes.< Go Back To Food